 Delta Gold Vs Platinum and Reserve Card

-How is this card different from the Platinum and Reserve version? - Delta credit cards are one of the rare breed of airline credit cards that allow you to earn miles that qualify for elite status (in Delta's case, it is called MQMs).
+How is this card different from the Platinum and Reserve version? - Delta credit cards are one of the few cards that allow you to earn miles that qualify for elite status (in Delta's case, it is called MQMs).
 Both the Platinum and Reserve version allow you to earn MQMs if you meet certain spending levels.
 However, the gold version (ie this card) does not allow you to earn MQMs.
 So yes, there are differences in annual fees and some features.
 But the main one is the in ability to earn MQMs.

 Gold, Platinum or Reserve?

 Verdict - So should you dismiss this card just because you cannot earn MQMs?
 Absolutely not.
-What it means is that if you fly enough to qualify for elite status, and you are not too bothered about features like lounge access, concierge service etc that the other cards provide, then the Gold Delta SkyMiles® Credit Card is actually the card you should get (which is quite topsy turvy because with other airline cards, it always pays for elite members to get the higher tier card).
-You will save on annual fees as well, yet enjoy benefits like having your first baggage free, getting an annual $99 companion ticket certificate and the ability to pay with both points and cash.
+What it means is that if you fly enough to qualify for elite status, and you are not too bothered about features like lounge access, concierge service etc that the other cards provide, then the Gold Delta SkyMiles® Credit Card is actually the card you might want to get (which is quite topsy turvy because with other airline cards, it always pays for elite members to get the higher tier card). will enjoy benefits like having your first baggage checked in at no cost and the ability to pay with both points and cash.